daveKoala/blog/_posts/2025-06-01-what-climbing-has-taught-me-about-dev-teams.md

 description: Lessons from a decade in the outdoor industry and how those same safety principles can build more resilient development teams.
 ---

-# From Helmets to Headsets: What Dev Teams Can Learn from the Outdoor Industry

 *This post might be stretching a metephor, but bear with me*

 For over a decade, I worked in the outdoor industry, running centres, supporting stage and screen rigging, and helping build a centre of excellence that even the Health and Safety Executive used for training.